16 Best Places to Visit in Poland

 The Lubomirski Museum is a good place to visit to learn more about the history of the city — the museum covers the invasion of the city by Nazi forces and later the Soviet Union, as well as a number of WWII events.
 The Wroclaw City Museum completes that history with an overview of Wroclaw over the past 1.000 years.

 Wroclaw's oldest area is the 13th-century Main Market Square, which includes St. Elizabeth's Church and the Old Town Hall.
-Just a few steps away is the Pan Tadeusz Museum, with multimedia exhibits dedicated to Polish customs.
+It's one of Europe's largest market squares.
+Just a few steps away is the Pan Tadeusz Museum, with multimedia exhibits dedicated to Polish customs displayed inside a stunning tenement building.

 In summer, visitors can hop on open-top historic buses to travel around the city.
-Those exploring on foot can search for Wroclaw's dwarfs – over 350 tiny bronze figurines of elves can be found throughout the city, hiding around corners, on sidewalks, and on lampposts.
+Those exploring on foot can search for Wroclaw's dwarfs — over 600 tiny bronze figurines of elves can be found throughout the city, hiding around corners, on sidewalks, and on lampposts.
+The city hosts an annual Wroclaw Dwarf Festival every September.

 5. Bialowieza Forest Reserve